home | catalog | noteworthy | choral spotlight | about the composers | contact us

 I Saw Three Ships SATB, A Cappella

-Rhythmic and harmonic interest is created in this new setting of this Christmas favorite.
+Rhythmic and harmonic interest is created in a new setting of this Christmas favorite.

 Look to This Day ST/AB, Piano